emaanriaz/ECS150-proj2/REPORT.md

 Even when compared to the first project, the second project was a significant challenge for us, even when compared to past assignments outside of this class.
-I reccommend that
+I reccommend that more explanation of key function calls (like uthread_get_ctx and uthread_get_ctx) be given to future students.